 Chartered Financial Analyst (CFA)

-The CFA certificate is the mark of proficiency in investment analysis and portfolio management.
-This self-study program focused on investment knowledge will help you reach the very top decision-making positions in the field of investment.
+The CFA certificate is the mark of proficiency in financial analysis and portfolio management.
+This self-study program focused on investment knowledge will help you reach the very top decision-making positions in the field of investment management.

-The CFA program is organized into three levels from basic knowledge to applications and advanced analytical methods.
+This program has three levels of organization: from basic knowledge to applications and advanced analytical methods.
 Each level ends with an exam.
-You are expected to study for approximately six months before each exam and you need to take the three exams sequentially.
+You’ll need to study for approximately six months before each exam and you need to take the three exams sequentially.

-To become a CFA, you will need to become a member of the CFA Institute and adhere to its code of ethics; you will also have to acquire four years of investment work experience.
+To become a CFA, you will need to become a member of the CFA Institute and adhere to its code of ethics.
+Additionally, charterholders will also have to acquire four years of investment work experience.
 This is why successful candidates take four years on average to achieve the CFA charter.

 Chartered Life Underwriter (CLU)

-This globally recognized life insurance designation allows you to gain in-depth knowledge by following a self-study program in life insurance, financial planning and investment.
+This globally recognized life insurance designation allows you to gain in-depth knowledge by following a self-study program in life insurance, financial planning, and investment banking.

 The program offered by The American College can cost as much as $4,400 and includes eight courses that may be taken over six months or at the student’s own pace.